 Writing is an essential part of literacy.
 Teachers are responsible to support students in learning how to write in the style of the disciplines they teach—e.g., writing like a scientist, writing like a mathematician, etc. Effective educators in any content area do the following: teach the writing style with in their discipline explicitly; give feedback on learner writing and allow opportunities to revise; use writing as a tool for learning.

-To earn this badge, you will need to collect and submit two sets of evidence showing that writing is a part of your instruction within your specific content area(s).
+To earn this microcredential you will submit two sets of evidence demonstrating that writing is a part of your instruction within your specific content area(s).
 You will also complete a short written or video reflective analysis.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 The type of writing that leads to disciplinary literacy does not include filling out worksheets.
-Instead, this badge focuses on the composition of well-developed arguments, explanations, and descriptions.
+Instead, this microcredential focuses on the composition of well-developed arguments, explanations, and descriptions.

 Disciplinary Literacy: Experts in each field are expected to be able to read and write specific types of texts.
 For example, computer engineers and coders write and follow “use case” scenarios, and many mechanics are required to write short descriptive narratives of how they diagnosed problems and the steps taken to solve them.
 Disciplinary literacy refers to this ability to do the types of reading, writing, and speaking that are expected of experts in various fields.